 Takeaway Coffee: 0481 706 881

 So many coffee blends and so little time!
-Montague Coffee is a small boutique roastery located by the beautiful turquoise waters of Narooma on the South Coast.
+Montague Coffee is a small boutique roastery located nearby the beautiful turquoise waters of Narooma.
 You will also find the Montague Coffee van at Moruya Markets most weekends.
-These guys provide the region with fresh, locally roasted, specialty coffees sourced from around the world.
+These guys provide freshly roasted, specialty coffees sourced from around the world.
 And they do this very well.
 Popular with travellers (thanks to its convenient location on the coast highway) and locals alike, the lattes and frappes are delicious.
-You can purchase a range of beans freshly roasted by owner Mark Coppin to take with you and get loads of advice on how to create the perfect cup.
+You can purchase a range of beans freshly roasted to take on the road with you, including one of their blends: Whale blend, Lighthouse blend, Bar blend and a Nicaraguan Organic.